-Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on Their Investment in Wynn Resorts Limited of Class Action Lawsuit and Upcoming Deadline - WYNN
+Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Wynn Resorts Limited of Class Action Lawsuit and Upcoming Deadline - WYNN

 Wynn Resorts owns and operates luxury hotels and destination casino resorts.
 The Company owns and operates Wynn Las Vegas and Encore in Las Vegas, Nevada, and Wynn Macau and Wynn Palace in Macau, China, and it is currently constructing a new $2.4 billion property called Wynn Boston Harbor in Everett, Massachusetts.

-On January 26, 2018, The Wall Street Journal published an article titled "Dozens of People Recount Pattern of Sexual Misconduct by Las Vegas Mogul Steve Wynn," revealing detailed accounts that Wynn had coerced and pressured several Wynn Resorts employees to perform sex acts.
-According to the Wall Street Journal, "dozens of people… who has worked at Mr. Wynn's casinos told of behavior that cumulatively would amount to a decades-long pattern of sexual misconduct by Mr. Wynn."
+On January 26, 2018, The Wall Street Journal published an article titled 'Dozens of People Recount Pattern of Sexual Misconduct by Las Vegas Mogul Steve Wynn,' revealing detailed accounts that Wynn had coerced and pressured several Wynn Resorts employees to perform sex acts.
+According to the Wall Street Journal, 'dozens of people… who have worked at Mr. Wynn's casinos told of behavior that cumulatively would amount to a decades-long pattern of sexual misconduct by Mr. Wynn.'
 It was further revealed that Wynn had paid a Wynn Resorts employee $7.5 million after being accused of forcing the employee to have sex with him.
 Following these revelations, the Massachusetts Gaming Commission announced that it would open a regulatory review into the Company over the sexual misconduct allegations reported in the Wall Street Journal article.

 On this news, Wynn Resorts' share price fell $20.31, or 10.12%, to close at $180.29 on January 26, 2018.